 - Motivation Letter/Personal statement (focus on your reasons for applying for the course, how your knowledge and experience link to the course)

 - Recommendations (from former professors or employers or both)

 - Any other documents specific to the study programme you’re choosing or to your particular education level

 Some faculties will accept applications by post, but you will need to check if this option is available.

 Step 4: Prepare for the admission interview

-Certain universities or programmes may require an interview, which can be conducted over the phone or online, on Skype.
+Certain universities or programmes may require an interview, which can be conducted over the phone or online, on Skype or Zoom.

-An interview on Skype is pretty much the same as a traditional one.
+An online interview is pretty much the same as a traditional one.
 Make sure your laptop/computer camera works well and you have a good internet connection.
 Set-up a clear and plain background as much as possible, and dress formally, like you would for a normal interview.

 Draft a list with answers to possible questions you will be asked, such as:

 - Why did you choose this programme at this university?